rakhimov/scram/README.rst

 This guide assumes
 that SCRAM *installation* directories are in the global path.
-If this is not the case, ``path/to/installation/directory/bin/`` must be appended to the command-line calls.
+If this is not the case, ``path/to/installation/directory/bin/`` must be prepended to the command-line calls.
 However, if SCRAM executables are not in the path, some system tests and scripts cannot be initiated.